syncfusion-content/xamarin-docs/Xamarin/SfDataGrid/Paging.md

 {% endhighlight %}
 {% endtabs %}

-N> The size of the `SfDataPager` adjusts automatically based on the available screen size if the view couldn't hold the numeric buttons specified in the `NumericButtonCount` property.
+N> The size of the `SfDataPager` is adjusted automatically based on the available screen size if the view couldn't hold the numeric buttons specified in the `NumericButtonCount` property.

 ## AppearanceManager